 Why Admix 7?

-The beauty of Admix 7 is that it produces an extremely hard surface that will react well with the diamonds and the sand won’t pull out.
-Still, as Lakebrink was lying in bed one night pondering how to better market his product, he began to wonder if the same reaction would allow the amount of Portland cement needed to make a yard of concrete to be reduced.
+The beauty of Admix 7 is that it produces an extremely hard surface.
+This surface will react well with the diamonds and the sand won’t pull out.
+Still, Lakebrink was lying in bed one night pondering how to better market his product.
+He began to wonder if the same reaction would allow for a reduction of the amount of Portland cement needed to make a yard of concrete.

 “I know it took me awhile to understand how it’s working inside the concrete,” he says.
 “That’s where we’re at now.
 We’re doing testing and getting the results back.”